dbrownidau/constitution/WIP-Constitution.md

 5.2.
 The income and property of the Association shall not be given, directly or indirectly, to any members of the Association with the exception of payment for goods/services rendered.

 5.3.
-All payments are to be approved by the Treasurer and President or Vice President.
+All payments are to be approved either by 3 officers, or the President and Treasurer.

 6. Membership
 -------------